drahmel/california-mission-game/README.md

-# california-mission-game
+# California Mission Game
-My daughter's California mission game with all the printable and 3d printable assets
+My daughter's California mission game (focused on San Juan Capistrano) with all the printable and 3d printable assets

 # Why is this here?